WolfieWeb Raspberry Pi Lab

 Easy Build Steps

-1. Connect the camera.
+1. Connect the camera module.

 3. Create a folder named timelapse.